srinathln7/rust-samples/notes/README.md

   - It also enables your error to provide additional error information (e.g., `source` method for nested errors) if needed.

 In combination, the `Display` trait makes your error messages human-readable, while the `Error` trait allows your custom error types to work seamlessly with Rust’s error-handling mechanisms.

+### Conclusion

+Traits in Rust are a powerful feature that allows you to define and share behavior across different types.
+They enable polymorphism, provide default method implementations, and facilitate the creation of flexible, reusable code.
+Traits are central to Rust’s type system and play a crucial role in generic programming, ensuring that you can write both safe and expressive code.

 ## Macros